ButlerLogic/action-autotag/README.md

 This action was written and is primarily maintained by [Corey Butler](https://github.com/coreybutler).

+This project has had some great contributions from [these folks](https://github.com/ButlerLogic/action-autotag/graphs/contributors).
+Thanks go to @Jaliborc, who came up with the idea and original implementation for a pattern-based tag extraction.

 # Our Ask...

 If you use this or find value in it, please consider contributing in one or more of the following ways: